darraghoriordan/darragh-oriordan-com/src/pages/2020/03/11/decorator-caching-type-cachable-nestjs/index.md

 ## Using Nest CACHE_MANAGER

 If you use Nest caching for http responses then you don't really need to configure a second redis instance.
-You can just ask the dependency injection container for an instance of the internal cache manager and use that.
+You would have configured a connection for that module already.
+In this case you can just ask the dependency injection container for an instance of the internal cache manager used by nest caching and use that to configure type-cacheable.

 ```typescript
 export class RedisCacheService implements OnModuleInit {